ResourcesSearch IconSearch Icon

 This guide explains what the changes mean in practice, how they affect you, and what you should do to prepare.

-At the moment, NDAs can sometimes be used to discourage people from talking about what they’ve been through, even when it involves criminal behaviour.
-From 1 October 2025, that will change.
+NDAs can sometimes be used to discourage people from talking about what they’ve been through, even when it involves criminal behaviour.
+From 1 October 2025, that changed.

 Any NDA signed on or after this date cannot stop someone from sharing their experience of a crime, if they’re doing it to get help, advice, or to report the crime.
 These protected disclosures are known as “Permitted Disclosures.”